jscott1984/MyPortfolio/CloudDatabase/ReadMe.md

 # Overview

-This program make a menu for the user.
-Find all the prime number below a number.
-Find all prime number between a two numbers.
-Calculate PI and Quit. this also can handle invalid input from the user. this Write to a file after it find the prime numbesr than read frim the file to display thewm.
-This is code is written in Java.I used one class for the linked list
+This program make a menu for the user. there a insert, this add another field in the doc on the database. the modify change a field to a different value.
+Delete remove a field on the doc in the database.

 [Youtube Software Demo Video](https://youtu.be/WKUsP_V3Qsc)